-- The current Year 7 cohort is presenting with many challenges around supporting pupils identified as SEN. The academy is working quickly to identify those barriers to learning and to refer pupils to the relevant external agencies. - The number of children with EHCPs is increasing significantly it is difficult to staff this on our current staffing structure.
+- The current Year 7 cohort is presenting with many challenges around supporting pupils identified as SEN. The academy is working quickly to identify those barriers to learning and to refer pupils to the relevant external agencies. - The number of children with EHCPs is increasing significantly this has been difficult to staff as we have had a number of staff leave. - Mental Health continues to be an area of focus due to the impact of the pandemic.